-Their life expectancy is up to 20 years, with flax snails reaching maturity at three to five years.
+Their life expectancy is up to 20 years and they reach maturity at three to five years.
 They seem to mate when the weather conditions are suitable, for example when it rains.
 Mating can apparently last for over 10 hours!
 They mate every year, except during times of drought.
 The shells of the flax snail are a beautiful coiled long brown shell and this may have proved to be one of the reasons for the flax snail’s endangered status.
 They were highly prized by collectors until shell collecting became illegal in 1982.
-The mammals introduced to New Zealand have also proved fatal to the flax snails like many other native animals.
+The mammals introduced to New Zealand have also proved fatal to these snails like many other native animals.
 Rodents, possums, hedgehogs and pigs have all been unwelcome predators.
 Human settlement and land clearing as grazing by many of these introduced species has destroyed much of the flax snail’s habitat.

 The Department of Conservation has recommended that landowners fence off the areas where there are giant snails to avoid livestock trampling on them.
 Pigs especially are to be controlled since they not only threaten the snail’s habitat but also eat the adult snails.
 Rodents, who threaten many of New Zealand’s native animals, also eat young flax snails.
 This concerted recovery programme has also replanted habitats conducive to the flax snail’s recovery, and as a result, some species of the snail have increased their populations from near extinction to colonies of hundreds.